manavendradesai/MapMyWorld-RSE/README.md

 # MapMyWorld-RSE

+## Description -->

-Project 4 of the Robotics Software Engineering Nanodegree Program at Udacity
+Project 4 of the Robotics Software Engineering Nanodegree Program at Udacity.
+The objective was to create a 2D occupancy grid map and a 3D octomap of an environment in Gazebo by interfacing the mobile robot with **RTAB-Map** through ROS nodes written in C++.

 ## Outcomes -->